-configuration.
-Moreover, a server SHOULD provide the ability to selectively enable use of the feature under restricted conditions, e.g., by enabling use of the option only from explicitly configured client-ids, enabling its use only by clients on a particular subnet, or restricting the VPNs from which addresses may be requested.
+Servers that implement the VSS Information option MUST by default disable use of the feature; it must specifically be enabled through configuration.
+Moreover, a server SHOULD provide the ability to selectively enable use of the feature under restricted conditions, e.g., by enabling use of the option only from explicitly configured client-ids, enabling its use only by clients on a particular subnet, or restricting the VSSs from which addresses may be requested.

-4.0 IANA Considerations
+4. IANA Considerations

-IANA has assigned a value of TBD for the DHCP option code described in this document.
 No assignment of values for the type field need be made at this time.
 New values may only be defined by IETF Consensus, as described in [6].
 Basically, this means that they are defined by RFCs approved by the IESG.

-Moreover, any changes or additions to the type byte codes MUST be made concurrently in the type byte codes of the VPN Information Option.
-The type bytes and data formats of the VPN Information Option and VPN Information Suboption MUST always be identical.
+Moreover, any changes or additions to the type byte codes MUST be made concurrently in the type byte codes of the VSS Information Option.
+The type bytes and data formats of the VSS Information Option and VSS Information Suboption MUST always be identical.

-5.0 Acknowledgements
+5. Acknowledgements